sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     If the EstimatedDOB flag is set, outputs the age group, if not, outputs a string representation of the animal's age.
 DisplayDOB
     If the EstimatedDOB flag is set, outputs the age group, if not, outputs the animal's date of birth.
-DeceasedDate
+HoldUntilDate
+    If the animal is held, the date it will be held until DeceasedDate
     The date the animal died (if applicable) DeceasedNotes